Yeşilköy, Mazıdağı

-Yeşilköy (Xudurî) is a village in the Mazıdağı District of Mardin Province in Turkey.
+Yeşilköy (Xudurî) is a neighbourhood in the municipality and district of Mazıdağı, Mardin Province in Turkey.
 The village is populated by Kurds and had a population of 425 in 2021.

 History

 The two clans in the village had been feuding for 75 years, from 1935 to 2010, until the BDP brokered peace between them.
 Osman Baydemir took part in the talks.